 Williams Elementary from 3:45-5:45pm

-Step Up Virtual Mentoring
+Step Up Mentoring

 A collaboration between Big Brothers Big Sisters of Flagstaff and Coconino Juvenile Court Services, Step Up Mentoring connects local teens to positive resources in their community with the help of appropriate adult mentors.
 Weekly group mentoring sessions (on and off-site) explore teens' interests and provide a variety of unique opportunities for success.
 These ongoing and structured mentoring meetings include different activities such as visiting interesting places and forging contacts with constructive people.
 Through establishing and strengthening these relationships teens experience a positive support system that they can rely on.